elliohow/fMRI_ROI_Analysis_Tool/README.md

 [ROI analysis tutorial](https://fmri-roi-analysis-tool.readthedocs.io/en/latest/tutorials/Basic-ROI-analysis.html)

-## Running fRAT
-The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
-Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml files.
-For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations (for scriping multiple analyses), or the location of the JSON files outputted by the fRAT (for scripting plotting/statistics), e.g. `fRAT.py --brain_loc BRAIN_LOC --json_loc JSON_LOC`, however using flags to script statistical map creation is not currently possible.
-Help text for available flags can be accessed with the command: `fRAT.py --help`.

 ## Images
 <img src="docs/images/ROI_example.png"
   title="A region of interest map created using fRAT, showing the mean temporal Signal-to-Noise for each region.
 Data is displayed in MNI152 standard space and combines data from multiple subjects."